neckothy/manga-tools/README.md

 ---

-Some related sources which may have helped with portions of this repo:
+Some related sources which may have helped with or inspired portions of this repo:

 - https://github.com/JodanJodan/MangaToolsnke
 - https://github.com/noaione/nao-manga-rls